 Research involving children

 Research using children as subjects is, from an ethical perspective, problematic.
 It is, quite naturally, more difficult to obtain adequate informed consent from children, as their ability to judge risks and assess consequences is limited or nonexistent, and they can more easily be influenced by others.
 At the same time, repudiation of research on children entails exposing them to other risks.
 For example, letting children use medicine that has been tested on adults means that sick children, whether or not they want to, become in practice those who test the medicine's effect.
 It is not surprising that people have felt the need for specific guidelines to protect children's rights.
-Thus in its European Convention of 25 January 1996, the Council of Europe addresses children's rights, as do the European Parliament in its Resolution of 16 January 2008: Towards an EU strategy on the rights of the child and the UN in its Convention on the Rights of the Child.
+Thus in its European Convention of 25 January 1996, the Council of Europe addresses children's rights, as do the UN in its Convention on the Rights of the Child.
 The European Social Charter also mentions children's rights.

 European & Swedish regulation